Heroes23/Heroes23/README.md

 # 💫 About Me:
 Hello, my name is Zaed Hussain, and I am an AI Engineer focused on building intelligent systems powered by large language models and agentic architectures.

 I design and develop production AI systems, including multi-agent frameworks, retrieval-augmented generation (RAG) pipelines, vector-based knowledge systems, and LLM orchestration layers.
-My work centers on enabling models to reason, plan, and execute complex workflows autonomously.
+My work centers on enabling models to reason, plan, and execute complex workflows autonomously within the insurance industry.

 I build scalable AI infrastructure using Python and SQL, and leverage Rust and Go for high-performance backend and distributed system components.
 I am especially interested in AI-native systems that integrate data, memory, and reasoning into cohesive autonomous agents.